 - Final Guidance: Patient-Focused Drug Development: Collecting Comprehensive and Representative Input.
 Guidance for Industry, Food and Drug Administration Staff, and Other Stakeholders.

 - Patient-Focused Drug Development Glossary: Standardized nomenclature and terminologies related to patient-focused medical product development

 - Hypothetical Case Examples: Provide practical supplemental information to illustrate important concepts present in FDA’s draft guidance on Patient-Focused Drug Development: Collecting Comprehensive and Representative Input.

 Guidance 2 discusses methods for eliciting information from individuals identified in Guidance 1, gathering information about what aspects of symptoms, impacts of their disease, and other issues are important to patients.
 It discusses best practices in how to do qualitative research including conducting interviews, development of interview guides, selection of types of survey questions, and considerations for collecting demographics and survey information.
 It also discusses survey methods and qualitative research topics to help avoid misleading results such as inadvertently priming patients in ways that can lead to results that poorly represent what is important to patients.

-Guidance 4 will address methodologies, standards, and technologies that may be used for the collection, capture, storage, and analysis of clinical outcome assessment (COA) data.
-The guidance will also address methods to better incorporate COAs into endpoints that are considered significantly robust for regulatory decision-making.
+Guidance 4 addresses methodologies, standards, and technologies that may be used for the collection, capture, storage, and analysis of clinical outcome assessment (COA) data.
+The guidance also addresses methods to better incorporate COAs into endpoints that are considered significantly robust for regulatory decision-making.
 This includes methods to define meaningful change in a COA-based endpoint and interpretation of results.
-The guidance will include information on the format and content required for regulatory submissions incorporating patient experience, in particular COA data.
+The guidance includes information on the format and content required for regulatory submissions incorporating patient experience, in particular COA data.